 - If a mouse click moves the cursor, it will always move it backwards relative to the click point.

 - A leftwards selection drag immediately moves the selection to the next snap position in the direction of drag.
 A rightwards drag does not move the selection until the mouse pointer goes beyond the next snap position.

 The format can be various Selection Formats, samples, audio CD frames or film frames.
 The default format is hours, minutes, seconds and milliseconds (seconds accurate to three decimal places, as in the above image).

-Now suppose we want to snap to whole seconds.
+Now suppose we want to snap the cursor to whole seconds.
 To do this, change the format to one where the smallest unit is seconds, for example, hours, minutes and seconds (hh:mm:ss).

 - Assuming the cursor is currently at other than exactly 2.0 whole seconds, clicking at 2.4 seconds will now snap the cursor to 2.0 seconds, while clicking at 2.8 seconds will snap the cursor to 3.0 seconds.

 - Dragging a selection always snaps both selection edges to the nearest whole second.
 For example, when dragging rightwards on the right edge of a selection from 2.3 seconds to 2.6 seconds, the left edge of the selection will jump back at once to 2.0 seconds and the right edge of the selection will jump forwards at once to 3.0 seconds.